Menu

 }

-This API lets users update food types and quantities from a photo scan using natural language, either by voice or text.
-For example, after scanning a photo of a Mexican chicken and rice bowl and noticing a couple of inaccuracies, a user might say:
+Lets a user correct a photo scan in natural language, by voice or text.
+For example, after scanning a chicken and rice bowl and spotting a couple of inaccuracies, a user might say:

 "It was actually 1 cup of chicken.
 It was also white rice, not brown rice."